solana-developers/solana-cookbook/docs/th/references/keypairs-and-wallets.md

 npm install @svelte-on-solana/wallet-adapter-core @svelte-on-solana/wallet-adapter-ui @solana/wallet-adapter-base @solana/wallet-adapter-wallets @solana/web3.js
 ```

-The [Svelte Wallet Adapter](https://github.com/svelte-on-solana/wallet-adapter) package allows to add a Svelte Store (`$walletStore`) accessible among all the JS, TS or/and Svelte files inside a project done with Svelte Template or SvelteKit.
-Using the repo reference [ที่นี่](https://github.com/svelte-on-solana/wallet-adapter/blob/master/packages/core/README.md/) you สามารถ be able to use the adapter for SSR or SPA.
+The [Svelte Wallet Adapter](https://github.com/svelte-on-solana/wallet-adapter) package allows to add a Svelte Store (`$walletStore`) accessible among all the JS, TS or/and Svelte files inside a project done with Svelte Template or SvelteKit. โดยใช้ the repo reference [ที่นี่](https://github.com/svelte-on-solana/wallet-adapter/blob/master/packages/core/README.md/) you สามารถ be able to use the adapter for SSR or SPA.
 The UI package contains a `<WalletMultiButton />` component to allow users to select a wallet to connect to it.

 <SolanaCodeGroup>
    <SolanaCodeGroupItem title="Svelte" active>